 Alcides’s most flabbergasting boast of all was his open claim of divine parentage.
 His nominal lineage, mind you, was already impressive enough: he was the son of one Amphitryon, who was himself a grandson of Perseus of Tiryns.
-As everyone in Delphi knew, Amphitryon had been exiled from his native land for accidentally killing his uncle Electryon, then the king of Tiryns, with an errant shot from his bow whilst the two were out hunting.
-He had made his way in his exile to Thebes, a place which had sore need of a strong man such as him at the time, and it was here that Alcides had been born.
+As everyone in Delphi knew, Amphitryon had been exiled from his native city for accidentally killing his uncle Electryon, then the king of Tiryns, with an errant shot from his bow whilst the two were out hunting.
+He had made his way in his exile to Thebes, and it was here that Alcides had been born.

 When King Oedipus had left Thebes in disgrace, the hope he had expressed in his parting words to Creon — for a peaceful life for his children and his city — had quickly been undone by those selfsame children’s own actions.
 No sooner had the plague caused by Oedipus’s presence been lifted by his departure than his headstrong sons had gone to war, first with one another and then with Creon as well, for control of the city.
 Amphitryon had fought on the side of Creon, the most just of the claimants to the throne, and had eventually won out with him, but only at great cost to everyone involved.
 Now, a generation after Oedipus’s departure, all four of Oedipus’s children, the offspring of his unholy union with his own mother, were dead, as were all of Creon’s children, with the exception of a single daughter.
 The city was a shadow of what it once had been: ruled by a tired and elderly monarch, haunted by the tragic shadows of the past.
 Even Tiresias, the blind prophet everyone had assumed to be immortal, who had guided Thebes through all of its history to date, had died after drinking the water from a poisoned spring; no one knew whether he had drunk accidentally or purposefully.
 Amphitryon, who had been instrumental in Creon’s victory against the children of Oedipus, was among the few strong leaders left in Thebes, but even he was getting old.

 Almost anyone would have been proud to claim such a man as this for a father, but Alcides nevertheless insisted that Amphitryon wasn’t his real father at all.
-He claimed that Zeus had disguised himself as Amphitryon and bedded his now-deceased mother, whose name was Alcmene, in that form, and that he was the result of that union.
-It was a preposterous claim on the face of it, yet the people of Delphi found themselves more inclined to believe it than otherwise.
-Not only was Alcides not struck down on the spot for making it, as he presumably would be if it was false, but everything about him fairly shouted that he was of more than mortal stock.
+He claimed that Zeus had disguised himself as Amphitryon and in that form bedded his now-deceased mother, whose name was Alcmene; he claimed that he was the result of that union.
+It was preposterous on the face of it, yet the people of Delphi found themselves more inclined to believe it than otherwise.
+Not only was Alcides not struck down on the spot for making the claim, as he presumably would be if it was false, but everything about him fairly shouted that he was of more than mortal stock.
 Indeed, Alcides talked of the gods almost as equals, claiming to have met most of them many times.
 He boasted that his magnificent array of battle gear, all sized to suit his enormous frame, had come courtesy of them: Hermes had provided his sword, as strong as it was sharp; Apollo had provided his bow, which could be shot by his hands with dumbfounding range and accuracy; Hephaestus had provided his breastplate, which could turn aside virtually any blow that struck it; and Athena had provided the fine, loose robe which he wore when he wished to conceal it all.

 “Then, when I was still in my cradle, Hera sent a pair of poisonous vipers to the chamber where I slept.
 But my father Zeus knew what she was about, and filled the chamber with light, awakening me and letting me see my attackers.
 Thanks to the light, I was able to grab each serpent just behind the throat as it struck — just there where snakes brew their poison.
 Then I held the two at arm’s length and strangled the life out of them.

 But, much to her astonishment, Alcides didn’t meekly slink away in the face of her righteous fury.
 Instead he gave an impatient shrug and muttered something about serving himself if she couldn’t be bothered.
 Then he pushed past her into the inner sanctum where she communed with the god Apollo — the sacred space where no one but her was allowed to go.
 Waving at the vapors inside the space which tickled his nostrils and clouded his vision, he said that the close air in here didn’t suit him at all.
 “I’ll talk to the god myself outside,” he said.
-And, wrapping his bulging arms around the heavy stone tripod where the oracle was wont to perch during her consultations with Apollo, he lifted it from the floor and marched right out of the temple with it, leaving her to splutter with indignation in his wake.
+And, taking the omphalos stone in one of his huge paws, he marched right out of the temple with his booty, leaving her spluttering with indignation in his wake.

 Apollo couldn’t possibly allow this outrage to stand, she thought — and at last she was correct.
 Just as Alcides reached the bottom of the temple’s steps, the god materialized in all his majesty.
 “What on earth are you doing?” he asked.